Skip to main content

 Rebecca Morrill

-This story undoubtedly says something about how undervalued women’s histories were: I’m sure there would have been more material on Grey’s contemporary Le Corbusier – but what I mainly think when I recall this incident (no surprises: that student was me) is how much easier research is now the Internet has come of age in terms of both content and convenience.
+This story undoubtedly says something about how undervalued women’s histories were: I’m sure there would have been more material on Gray’s contemporary Le Corbusier – but what I mainly think when I recall this incident (no surprises: that student was me) is how much easier research is now the Internet has come of age in terms of both content and convenience.
 Indeed, my tale of fruitless book-hunting must sound like the dark ages to today’s young students who can access libraries’ catalogues on their smartphone; locate second-hand copies from anywhere around the world and have them rapid-delivered to their home; or perhaps dispense with books entirely.
-I just googled ‘Eileen Grey’ and got 80,300 results in 0.38 seconds.
+I just googled ‘Eileen Gray’ and got 80,300 results in 0.38 seconds.

 Such changes in the way we access information make me ponder periodically whether the world needs any more art books.
 Now that I work as commissioning editor in this field, initiating or acquiring fresh titles each season, I have to wonder what physical books can offer that digital publishing can’t.
 Are books a soon-to-be obsolete technology?
 Or if they do survive, will artists and authors be replaced by AI-generated content anyway?